nhselect/step1-training/content/platform-roles/roles/centremanager.md

 <div class="nhsuk-card__content">

-#### Key responsibilities/ platform functionalities​
+#### Key responsibilities / platform functionalities​

 - Responsible and accountable for the DLS platform at a Trust-level​
 - Responsible and accountable for non-clinical proficiency frameworks (i.e. Digital Skills)​
-- HEE TEL's main point of contact for your DLS centre​
+- NHS England TEL's main point of contact for your DLS centre​

 If you do not know who your Trust-wide Centre Manager (non-clinical) is or do not have one, please contact learningnetwork@nhselect.org.uk